All PA Students must comply with LMU student policies and procedures published in the LMU Railsplitter Community Standards Guide.

 Credit hours for each course are listed within the course descriptions.

-The Academic Standards document outlines the following:
+The Academic Standards outline the following:

 The LMU–SMS Chattanooga PA program is committed to transparency related to accreditation status.
 The program’s current accreditation status is published at school-of-medical-sciences/pa-chattanooga/accreditation.